fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ![Image 4](https://i.imgur.com/CRuX0eP.png)

    - **Currently works with [Redoran-Extended - Textures Addon](https://github.com/Foamimi/Redoran-Extended---Textures/blob/master/README.md).**
-   - **Currently need a patch to work with [Redoran-Extended - Survival Addon](https://github.com/Foamimi/Redoran-Extended---Survival/blob/main/README.md).** To install the patch, go back to step #11 for X. In the FOMOD, tick the Campfire patch on the 2nd page.
+   - **Currently need a patch to work with [Redoran-Extended - Survival Addon](https://github.com/Foamimi/Redoran-Extended---Survival/blob/main/README.md).** To install the patch, go back to step #11 Serana Dialogue Add-On Patch Hub.
+In the FOMOD, select Next, Next, tick the Campfire patch on the 3rd page then select Next, tick the following patches: NPCs Wear Amulets of Mara and Remiel.
+Then press Next.
+On the Feature Preference Patches page I personally tick the Clothed Sleep Patch, but I'll leave that option up to you.
+Either way, if you decide to tick it or not, it will not affect the megapatch in the end.
+Press Next one more time, then hit Install.
+Place the new SDA Campfire patch below the other patches from that same FOMOD.

 ### If using multiple addons, please see the image below for load order guidance: